dorsolich/language-generation-with-LLM/README.md

 # What is this project about

-This project was developed to to generate a model able to generate questions sintactically and gramatically correct and to assess its suitability of the model for generating _deep_ questions.
-Shall the model be able to generate deep questions will prove that an _smarter GenAI_ has been created, being able to extract logical inferences and to make logical reasoning.
+This project was developed to to generate a model able to generate questions sintactically and gramatically correct, evaluating the model ability of generating _deep_ questions.
+Shall the model be able to generate _deep questions_ will prove that an **_smarter GenAI_** has been created, being able to extract logical inferences and to make logical reasoning.

-Two models have been trained and evaluated to extract conclussions:
+In order to achieve (1) the generation of questions and (2) the evaluation of the model logical reasoning capability, two models have been trained and evaluated to extract conclussions:
 1. A **Large Language Model (LLM)** was fine-tuned in the task of generating sintactically and gramatically correct questions from input text (Gen-IA).
 The LLM is the **Transformer T5**.

 2. Then, these artifically generated questions were evaluated as usefull for human learning or not usefull for human learning.
-The model trained for the classification task was **DistilBERT**.
+To classify the questions, a classifier model **DistilBERT** was fine-tunned in this particular task.

 ---
-Additionally, four data-processing settings have been tested to understand what is the most effective method of processing the input text.
-The selection of these methods comes from discussions in the literature where different authors tried these methods:
+Additionally, four data-processing settings have been tested to understand which is the most effective method for processing the input text.
-- Baseline: is the most basic method that applies the least number of transformations to the input tada.
-It adds an end-of-sentence ([EOS]) token to indicate the end of each parragraph x<sub>i</sub> and each question y<sub>i</sub>.
-If the data contains a parragraph x<sub>i</sub> with more than one question y<sub>i</sub>, the parragraphs were duplicated and each duplication was liked to one possible training question.
-- All questions per line (AQPL): In this setting, a training example consisted on x<sub>i</sub> and y<sub>i</sub>, where x<sub>i</sub> is the context + [EOS], and y<sub>i</sub> has concatenated all the questions that can be generated from x<sub>i</sub>.
-The questions in y<sub>i</sub> were separated by a separator token [SEP].
-- One question per line (OQPL): e.
-In this case, the question was concatenated to the context input, including the [EOS] token between the context and the question.
-- Atention Awarenes (AA): In this case, the answer is highlited in the parragraph x<sub>i</sub>, as context spam.
-In the context position right before the first answer word, a token [ANSS] was inserted.
-In the context position where the answer ends, a token [ANSE] was inserted.

 # Input Data